Pi4J/pi4j.github.io/content/documentation/device-examples/components/LCDDisplay.md

 tags: ["LCD Display"]
 ---
 ### Description
-The [LCD Display](https://github.com/Pi4J/pi4j-example-components/tree/Dev-Arcade/src/main/java/com/pi4j/example/components) (src/main/java/com/pi4j/example/components) is a template class, that you can use in your own Java-project.
+The [LCD Display](https://github.com/Pi4J/pi4j-example-components/tree/main/src/main/java/com/pi4j/components) (src/main/java/com/pi4j/components) is a template class, that you can use in your own Java-project.
 It is used to show Numbers, Text and Symbols on a small Display.
 The Class supports only LCD Displays with the PCF8574T I2C Backpack.
 Supported display-dimensions are 40x2, 20x4, 20x2, 16x2, 16x1.
-A suitable hardware component is: [LCD Display](https://www.berrybase.de/sensoren-module/displays/alphanumerische-displays/alphanumerisches-lcd-16x2-blau/wei-223-mit-i2c-backpack)

 {{% notice note %}}
 IF YOU CAN'T SEE ANYTHING WRITTEN ON THE DISPLAY, TRY TO SET THE CONTRAST BY TURNING THE CONTRAST-SCREW AT THE BACK WITH A SCREWDRIVER.